keeslinp/PenguinMonitor/README.md

 Please excuse and/or explain any programming mistakes I make, I am doing this little project in order to more learn C++ and more familiarize myself with git in general.

+------DOCUMENTATION-------

+USAGE:

+<Bash Command Trigger> <Bash Command Response> <Options>

+Bash commands should be in quotations.
+Options:

+-u seconds -> Specify the number of seconds between each check (default is 300 seconds)

+-r -> this flag makes the program continue to check for the trigger even after it has been triggered once

+EXAMPLE USAGE:

+Use Penguin Monitor to notify all of the users each time a file has changed:

+  PenMon "cat test.txt" "echo The file has changed | wall" -u 60 -r